jagerber48/sciform/docs/source/fsml.rst

    * - | precision
        | (``[+-]?\d+``)
      - Integer indicating the precision or number of significant figures to which the number shall be rounded and displayed.
-Can be negative for precision rounding mode.
+Can be any integer for digits-past-the-decimal rounding mode.
 Must be greater than zero for significant figure mode.
-If no precision is supplied then number will be displayed with enough digits so that its decimal representation is unchanged.
+If no precision is supplied then the number will be displayed without any rounding.
    * - | exp_mode
        | (``'f'``, ``'F'``, ``'%'``, ``'e'``, ``'E'``, ``'r'``, ``'R'``,
          ``'b'``, ``'B'``)